 What is Net Working Capital?

 Simply put, net working capital is a measure of your business’s short-term liquidity, operational efficiency, and to some degree, short-term financial health.
-It refers to the difference between your company’s total current assets and liabilities.
+It refers to the difference between your company’s total current assets and total current liabilities.

 What is Included in Net Working Capital?